Texas A&M Aggies baseball: Rob Childress era (2006–2021)

-In 2006, Texas A&M hired Nebraska associate head coach and pitching coach, Rob Childress to take over the program.
+In 2006, Texas A&M hired Nebraska associate head coach and pitching coach Rob Childress to take over the program.
 After struggling to a losing record his first year, Childress guided the Aggies to a 597–306–2 (.660) record, two Big 12 championships (2010 and 2011), one Southeastern Conference championship (2016), and College World Series appearances in 2011 and 2017.
 Childress led the Aggies to the postseason 13 years in a row (2007–2019, the longest streak in Aggie history).

 The Aggies advanced to the 2011 College World Series, led by Michael Wacha, Ross Stripling, John Stilson, Tyler Naquin, Jacob House, and Matt Juengel.
 A&M faced Missouri in the final game of the 2011 Big 12 Conference baseball tournament.
 Missouri took an early 6–0 lead.
-The Aggies fought their way back, and while down 9–8 in the bottom of the 9th, Gregg Alcazar would tie the game on a 3-2, 2 out, rbi single to send the game to extra innings.
-The Aggies would cap off the rally by winning it in the bottom of the 10th with a walk off home run by Andrew Collazo earning him the award of Most Outstanding Player.
+The Aggies fought their way back, and while down 9–8 in the bottom of the 9th, Gregg Alcazar tied the game on a 3–2, 2-out, RBI single to send the game to extra innings.
+The Aggies capped off the rally by winning it in the bottom of the 10th with a walk-off home run by Andrew Collazo, earning him the award of Most Outstanding Player.
 Jacob House, Kevin Gonzalez, Tyler Naquin, and Michael Wacha were named to the All-Tournament team.
-Texas A&M won the College Station Regional with wins over Wright State, Seton Hall, and Arizona to advance to the Super Regional at Tallahassee to face the 5th national seed, Florida State.
-A&M won the first game 6–2 but was blasted in game 2, losing 23–9.
-The Aggies would win the rubber match 11–2 to advance to the College World Series.
+Texas A&M won the College Station regional with wins over Wright State, Seton Hall, and Arizona to advance to the super regional at Tallahassee to face the fifth national seed, Florida State.
+A&M won the first game 6–2, but was blasted in game 2, losing 23–9.
+The Aggies won the rubber match 11–2 to advance to the College World Series.
 The Aggies lost to eventual champion South Carolina in a very close game, 5–4.

-Following a 2021 season that saw the Aggies finish in last place in the SEC, Athletics Director Ross Bjork, announced that the school would not renew Childress' contract for 2022.
-Childress's 622 victories ranked 3rd in school history at the time of his dismissal.
+Following a 2021 season that saw the Aggies finish in last place in the SEC, Athletic Director Ross Bjork announced that the school would not renew Childress' contract for 2022.
+Childress's 622 victories ranked third in school history at the time of his dismissal.